xtdb/xtdb/doc/architecture-summary.md

 - Overly flexible data model

 ### End scenarios:
-- Core2 as a viable alternative to Crux
+- Core2 as a viable alternative to Classic
   Spectrum:
-  - A: Drop-in replacement for Crux
+  - A: Drop-in replacement for Classic
-  - B: Essentially Crux but with Arrow
+  - B: Essentially Classic but with Arrow
-  - C: Crux re-thought
+  - C: Classic re-thought
-- Core2 canned, knowledge pulled into Crux
+- Core2 canned, knowledge pulled into Classic

 ### Things to consider:
 - User migration?
-- Maintaining Crux
+- Maintaining Classic
 - Pulling existing users over vs attracting new users

 ## Risks to Core2: